jbasdf/justinball_old/README.md

 -----------------------

   1. Setup credentials.
-If you've already setup your Amazon credentials in ~/.aws/credentials you will be able to do something similar to the following where atomiclti is one of the AWS profiles found in ~/.aws/credentials:
+If you've already setup your Amazon credentials in ~/.aws/credentials you will be able to do something similar to the following where justin is one of the AWS profiles found in ~/.aws/credentials:

-    export AWS_DEFAULT_PROFILE=atomiclti
-    export AWS_PROFILE=atomiclti

   You can also use a .env file.
 See the [s3-website](https://github.com/klaemo/s3-website) documentation for more options.